theshaun/TubeArchivist-Agent.bundle/README.md

 Issues:
  - Currently it only supports channels, playlists may be added later.
- - Episode number is a little meddled up based on how it is fed from `Absolute Series Scanner`
  - Episode ordering is all over the place

 Installation